ntessore/composition_stats/README.rst

 Please see the `documentation`_ for details and a complete function reference.

-This is a straightforward fork of the essential compositional data functions of the ``skbio.stats.composition`` module from `scikit-bio`_.
+This is a fork of the essential compositional data functions of the ``skbio.stats.composition`` module from `scikit-bio`_.

 .. _documentation: https://composition-stats.readthedocs.io/
 .. _scikit-bio: https://github.com/biocore/scikit-bio